the-real-tokai/osx-apache-svn-dav-modules/README.md

 ## Synopsis

-The script builds matching `mod_auth_svn.so` and `mod_dav_svn.so` for Mac OS X 10.10.x (Yosemite) and XCode 6.x for use with Apache's httpd.
+The script builds matching `mod_auth_svn.so` and `mod_dav_svn.so` for Mac OS X 10.10 (Yosemite) and Xcode 6 for use with Apache's httpd.
 For some reason Apple doesn't manage anymore to bundle this both files somewhere in their releases, but they are required to set up Subversion repository access via http and/or https.